NHSDigital/fdp-react-design-system/docs/roadmaps/DATA-VIZ-BURNDOWN.md

 ## 9. Definition of Done (Augmented for New Components)

 - Stories: base, loading, empty/error, a11y (prefers-reduced-motion if any animation)
-- Tests: SSR + hydration + keyboard + roles/labels
+- Tests: SSR and hydration and keyboard and roles/labels
 - Tokens: colours/spacing/elevation only via design tokens (no raw hex except temp prototypes)
 - Types: strict & discriminated where variants diverge
 - Accessibility: visible focus states, ARIA labels, announced deltas
 - Performance: renders under 16ms for medium dataset (baseline recorded) where feasible
-- Documentation: prop table + usage guidance + a11y considerations + performance notes
+- Documentation: prop table and usage guidance and a11y considerations and performance notes

 ## 10. Estimation Mapping (Appendix)

 - Small (2): Docs-only, token mapping, simple wrapper
 - Medium (5): New component (base) or logic enhancement with tests
-- Large (8): Complex component with SSR + interaction + perf considerations (Map, Layer abstraction)
+- Large (8): Complex component with SSR and interaction and perf considerations (Map, Layer abstraction)

 ## 11. Links & Cross References